 Although it's totally normal to feel guilty, remember that your parent's illness is not your fault.
-You haven't done anything to cause his or her Depression and you have every right to feel and express happiness, anger, sadness, fear, or any other emotion.
+You haven't done anything to cause his or her Schizophrenia and you have every right to feel and express happiness, anger, sadness, fear, or any other emotion.
 Try to remind yourself that you can't control or change your parent's emotions, thoughts, or behaviour.
-He or she has to do that on his or her own.
 Be caring and thoughtful, but put yourself first.
-Just because anxiety is trying to control your parent's life, doesn't mean you have to let it control yours.
+Just because Schizophrenia is trying to control your parent's life, doesn't mean you have to let it control yours.